here's everything we know about the second season of 'stranger things'

 "It's a year later in the story, so there are several things that happened last year, like Will has come back."

 Most of the town is still in the dark about what went down.

 "There are certain people in the town that know what happened, and then certain people that don't know what happened.
 So there's a lot of fall out with who knows what."

 "The question and the feelings that Nancy, played by Natalia Dyer, has that no one ever cares about her friend Barb, are very much present in the beginning of the season."

 Wino's got a brand new man, and it's none other than Samwise Gamgee from Lord of the Rings.

 "Sean Astin… he's Winona's new boyfriend — much to the chagrin to the Chief of Police."

-4. It's got itself some brand new cast members including hunkiest hunk Dacre Montgomery, who plays a bit of a badass, Sadie Sink, his disturbed sister, Sean Astin, a nerdy type who went to school with Joyce, Paul Reiser, the doctor in charge of cleaning up last year's mess (good or bad?
-You decide), Linnea Berthelsen, something supernatural heading to Hawkins, and Brett Gelman, a disgraced journalist turned conspiracy-theorist.
+4. Stranger Things has some brand new cast members including hunkiest hunk Dacre Montgomery, who plays a bit of a badass, and Sadie Sink, his disturbed sister.
+The aforementioned Sean Astin plays a nerdy type who went to school with Joyce; while Paul Reiser joins as the doctor in charge of cleaning up last year's mess (good or bad?
+You decide).
+Linnea Berthelsen senses something supernatural heading to Hawkins, and Brett Gelman joins as a disgraced journalist turned conspiracy-theorist.